norvkab/emediate-responsive-wp-plugin/README.md

 `erwpBreakPointChange` — Called each time the client has entered a new break point.
 This happens when you change the size of the browser window or when you change orientation on a tablet.

-`erwpFifCreated` — This event is called every time an ad is created.
+`erwpAdCreated` — This event is called every time an ad is created.

 `erwpAdLoaded` — This event is called when an ad iframe has finished loading.
 If you return false from this callback the add will become hidden.